The Oseberg Sør field was discovered in 1984, when Norsk Hydro drilled well 30/9-3.

-The field is located 115km from the shore and 13km from the Oseberg field, in a water depth of 101m.
+The field is located 115km from the shore and 13km from the Oseberg field in a water depth of 101m.

-However, Norsk Hydro and Statoil agreed to merge in a £15bn deal which, at the time, created the world’s biggest offshore petroleum operators.
+However, Norsk Hydro and Statoil agreed to merge in December 2006 as part of a £15bn deal, which at the time created the world’s biggest offshore petroleum operators.

-Oseberg Sør includes several small structures,180 notably Omega G, B, J, C, K and X, which all lie in the south of the main Oseberg field.
+Oseberg Sør includes several small structures, notably Omega G, B, J, C, K and X, which all lie in the south of the main Oseberg field.

 The project was given development consent in June 1977.
 The Visund and Troll fields in the North Sea are also part of the Oseberg Sør field.

-In March 2009, Aker Solutions has been awarded a NOK1,300m engineering, procurement, construction and installation (EPCI) contract by Statoil to upgrade existing drilling facilities on the Oseberg B platform, one of the four platforms at the field.
+Aker Solutions was awarded a Nkr1.3bn engineering, procurement, construction and installation (EPCI) contract by Statoil in March 2009 to upgrade existing drilling facilities on the Oseberg B platform, one of the four platforms at the field.

-It also includes the installation of pipes from the low–pressure manifolds on Oseberg B over the bridge to Oseberg A where the pipes will be connected to the Oseberg A second-phase separators.
+It also includes the installation of pipes from the low–pressure manifolds on Oseberg B over the bridge to Oseberg A, where the pipes will be connected to the Oseberg A second-phase separators.

 In addition, gas compressors and production trains will be upgraded by Greenland Group to support the low production pressure.

 Two separators have been installed in the Oseberg field.
 The first-phase separators have a pressure of 67bar and comprises oil and gas on oseberg A.

 The contract work encompasses fabrication of two integrated satellite structures and two Flow Modules for Statoil’s Troll B gas injection project.

 The field in the Norwegian Sea has high-pressure / high-temperature subsea tress.
 The work-over systems will increase the production in the subsea wells.

 Aker Solutions will provide engineering, procurement and manufacturing services.
 It will also test work-over intervention system.

 The third work-over system was delivered to Statoil in March 2009.
 The overall deliveries are expected to be completed by May 2010.

-Further, a NOK300m contract was awarded to Aker Solutions by Statoil in October 2009 for supplying subsea equipment to its Visund and Troll fields in the North Sea, comprising subsea tree number 100 for Troll.
+Further, a Nkr300m contract was awarded to Aker Solutions by Statoil in October 2009 for supplying subsea equipment to its Visund and Troll fields in the North Sea, comprising subsea tree number 100 for Troll.

 The work in the contract encompasses six subsea trees with control systems for the Visund field and three subsea trees with controls for the Troll field.

-The contract is part of five-year frame agreement signed between Statoil and Aker Solutions in August 2007 for providing subsea production systems and related operational services.
+The contract forms part of five-year frame agreement signed between Statoil and Aker Solutions in August 2007 for providing subsea production systems and related operational services.

 A concrete base platform Oseberg A comprises process equipment and living quarters, while Oseberg B has drilling, production and injection equipment.

-A drilling accommodation and production platform Oseberg C is equipped with a steel jacket while the Oseberg D is a steel platform fitted with gas processing and export equipment.
+A drilling accommodation and production platform Oseberg C is equipped with a steel jacket, while the Oseberg D is a steel platform fitted with gas processing and export equipment.

 Around ten wells will be modified into second-phase separators.
 A low-pressure resorvoir production will be commissioned in 2009 with completion in 2010.